1. Home

 How Much Solar Power Offset Do I Need?

 Homeowners often want to install enough solar panels to lower their utility bills as much as possible.
-You might think that by designing a solar power system with a solar power offset of 100%, you could eliminate your electric bill from the utility (aside from charges like fixed fees that you will always pay to remain connected to the grid).
+You might think that by designing a solar power system with a solar power offset of 100%, you could eliminate your electric bill from the utility (aside from charges like fixed fees you will always pay to remain connected to the grid).

 Your solar offset is 100% because you consumed 240 units (12 months x 20 units) and you produced 240 units ((6 months x 10 units) + (6 months x 30 units)).
 However, you still had to buy 30 units from the utility (6 months x 5 units) to meet your needs.